UDOOboard/Docs/docs/02_Getting_Started/01_Create_A_Bootable_MicroSD_card_for_UDOO_QUAD-DUAL.md

 <img style="width:400px; height:218px" src="../img/Box3_Tutorials_UdooSite.png">

 Extract the downloaded zip file, so you'll have a .img image file.
-Do not use the preinstalled archive extractor, use <a href="http://www.7-zip.org/" target="_blank">7-zip</a> or similar to decompress the zip file.
+Do not use the preinstalled archive extractor, use [7-zip](http://www.7-zip.org/) or similar to decompress the zip file.

 Download the [Win32DiskImager software](http://sourceforge.net/projects/win32diskimager/) and unzip it.